davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 # Template and Slot Elements

-The Web Components specification brings two elements to the Web Platform, `<template>` and `<slot>`, for creating content fragments and passing content in to components.
+There are two elements which can be very useful in creating Web Components which you might not be familliar with: `<template>` and `<slot>`, for creating content fragments and passing content in to components.

 ## `<template>`

-The `template` element is a Web Standard for creating content fragments for reuse later in the application.
-By default browsers hide templates from rendering on the page.
+The `template` element is for creating "special" content fragments for reuse later in the application.
+By default, you won't see the contents of templates rendered in the page.
+Templates are often used to define the Shadow Tree for a component.

 ```html
 <template>